movingmonk/all/index.md

 # Index Page

+deleted one line from vs code
-added a line from my pc.
+added a line from vs code